-- All participating faculty must be employed by an accredited collegiate institution. - For the purposes of this competition, "collegiate institution" refers to a school of postsecondary or higher education, including but not limited to accredited trade schools, community colleges, colleges, universities, and graduate schools. - \circ $\;$ Faculty will self-certify their eligibility as part of the registration for the competition. - Faculty may compete as a single-individual team or as a member of a team with multiple faculty members. - Teams with faculty from multiple collegiate institutions are allowed, and multiple faculty teams from the same collegiate institution are allowed. - Faculty may be full-time or part-time employees of their institution. - All faculty teams must identify a single team captain. - All faculty competing as individuals, and all faculty team captains, must be U.S. citizens or permanent residents.
-There is no limit to team size. - The final submission must come from the faculty competing as an individual, or in the case of a team, from the team captain's HeroX account. - A team may have nonfaculty team members or advisors who provide input and guidance and support the development of the idea. - Expert reviewers, competition administrator staff, national laboratory employees, and DOE employees are ineligible to compete.

-- Immediate family members of DOE employees and NREL prize administrators are ineligible to compete. - The faculty member (or faculty team) does not need to have been selected as a Faculty Explorer to be eligible to compete for the Implementation Phase faculty prizes. - By uploading a submission package, the faculty member (or faculty team) self-certifies that they are compliant with the eligibility requirements.
+- All participating faculty must be employed by an accredited collegiate institution. - For the purposes of this competition, "collegiate institution" refers to a school of postsecondary or higher education, including but not limited to accredited trade schools, community colleges, colleges, universities, and graduate schools. - Faculty will self-certify their eligibility as part of the registration for the competition. - Faculty may compete as a single-individual team or as a member of a team with multiple faculty members. - Teams with faculty from multiple collegiate institutions are allowed, and multiple faculty teams from the same collegiate institution are allowed. - o Faculty may be full-time or part-time employees of their institution. - All faculty teams must identify a single team captain. - All faculty competing as individuals, and all faculty team captains, must be U.S. citizens or permanent residents.
+There is no limit to team size. - The final submission must come from the faculty competing as an individual, or in the case of a team, from the team captain's HeroX account. - A team may have nonfaculty team members or advisors who provide input and guidance and support the development of the idea. - Expert reviewers, competition administrator staff, national laboratory employees, and DOE employees are ineligible to compete. - Immediate family members of DOE employees and NREL prize administrators are ineligible to compete. - By uploading a submission package, the faculty member (or faculty team) self-certifies that they are compliant with the eligibility requirements.
 If the prize administrator becomes aware that a team or individual is not eligible, that team may be disqualified from competition. - This prize competition is expected to positively impact U.S. economic competitiveness.
-Participation in a foreign government talent recruitment program3 could conflict with this objective by resulting in unauthorized transfer of scientific and technical information to foreign government entities.
+Participation in a foreign government talent recruitment program could conflict with this

+&lt;sup>3 A foreign government talent recruitment program is defined as an effort directly or indirectly organized, managed, or funded by a foreign government to recruit science and technology professionals or students (regardless of citizenship or national origin, and whether having a full-time or part-time position).
+Some foreign government-sponsored talent recruitment programs operate with the intent to import or otherwise acquire from abroad, sometimes through illicit means, proprietary technology or software, unpublished data and methods, and intellectual property to further the military modernization goals and/or economic goals of a foreign government.
+Many, but not all, programs aim to incentivize the targeted individual to physically relocate to the foreign state for the above purpose.
+Some programs allow objective by resulting in unauthorized transfer of scientific and technical information to foreign government entities.
 Therefore, individuals participating in foreign government talent recruitment programs of foreign countries of risk are not eligible to compete.
-Further, teams that include individuals participating in foreign government talent recruitment programs of foreign countries of risk4 are not eligible to compete. - Entities and individuals publicly banned from doing business with the U.S. government, such as entities and individuals debarred, suspended, or otherwise excluded from or ineligible for participating in federal programs, are not eligible to compete. - To be eligible, an individual authorized to represent the competitor must agree to and sign the following statement upon registration with HeroX:
+Further, teams that include individuals participating in foreign government talent recruitment programs of foreign countries of risk are not eligible to compete.

+- Entities and individuals publicly banned from doing business with the U.S. government, such as entities and individuals debarred, suspended, or otherwise excluded from or ineligible for participating in federal programs, are not eligible to compete. - To be eligible, an individual authorized to represent the competitor must agree to and sign the following statement upon registration with HeroX: